 For many SMU students, scholarships and other aid make the cost of attending a distinguished university no more, and often less, taxing on their families' financial resources than attending a public university.
 More than 75 percent of SMU students receive some type of financial aid.
-For more information, see the Student Financial Aid section or contact the Division of Enrollment Services, Office of Financial Aid.
+More information is available in the Student Financial Aid section of this catalog or through the Division of Enrollment Services, Office of Financial Aid: www.smu.edu/financial_aid; 214-768-3417.